sushost/greener-go/README.md

 # 🌱 GREENER-GO
 *A privacy-first, low-energy Google search launcher*

 **GREENER-GO** is a tiny self-hostable search launcher that sends queries to Google’s **Web Results** view (`udm=14`) — skipping AI overviews, disabling search‑history personalization, and avoiding cookies or trackers.
+It also limits the abuse of content producers who are seeing their ad revenue fall.
 It includes an optional minimal PHP/MariaDB script that estimates energy and water saved by avoiding AI compute.

 👉 Live demo: https://greener-go.sustainablehosting.com (hosted by [Sustainable Hosting](https://sustainablehosting.com))